 The country is opening back up, the highway is calling, and there are hundreds of opportunities out there to dine, snack, and otherwise sample so many drinks and dishes.
 But has cabin fever stifled your imagination so much you can’t think of where to go?
-Get the car ready to go and brush up on your driving skills after picking one of these delicious spring meal ideas for road trips.
+Visit areaguides.net and get the car ready to go and brush up on your driving skills after picking one of these delicious spring meal ideas for road trips.

 Start small by not going too far and exploring the best foods in your area.
 Find your house on the map and determine what a circle of 200 miles circumference or so contains.
 What charming towns with well-loved diners, tearooms, and high-toned restaurants rest within that range?
 Is there a notoriously decadent donut shop off the highway or a classic pie place on the town square?
 Make it the ultimate goal of a fun-filled, single-day trip.

 One instant road trip idea is pursuing the ultimate incarnation of a region’s culinary claim to fame.
 Whether it’s Tex-Mex, seafood, or pastries, every state, and sometimes every county, features a local favorite.
 Do a little research and see what the local citizens are known for and make a goal to sample as many as possible.
 Ultimately, every single one will be the best.

 It may be early in the season, but some farmers—traditional, organic, or even hydroponic—may already be offering produce.
 A trip through the country may garner fresh eggs, bacon, preserves, cheeses, and more.
 Keep your eyes open between destinations and you may gain plenty of authentic farm fare to take home with you.